kulttuuri/HipchatNotifications/README.md

 This is a extension for [MediaWiki](https://www.mediawiki.org/wiki/MediaWiki) that sends notifications of actions in your Wiki like editing, adding or removing a page into [HipChat](https://www.hipchat.com/) channel.

+> Looking for extension that can send notifications to Slack?
+[Click here](https://github.com/kulttuuri/slack_mediawiki).

 ![Screenshot](http://i.imgur.com/cIINiBm.jpg)

 ## Supported MediaWiki operations to send notifications